marg51/waf/docs/plugins.md

 # Adding Plugins to the server

-Plugins for our app are redux' middleware, with a slight difference.
-See [Redux - Middleware](http://redux.js.org/docs/advanced/Middleware.html)
+Plugins for our app are [redux' middlewares](http://redux.js.org/docs/advanced/Middleware.html), with a slight difference: We expect every dispatched action to have `{_metadata: {origin: PLUGIN_NAME}}`

-The only difference is that we expect every action from the plugin to contain the object `{_metadata: {origin: PLUGIN_NAME}}`, to identify the action

 ## Examples

 #### github-like middleware

-If we want to add comment to github when we have a new comment in our app
+We create a new comment in our app, we want to synchronise it with github

 ```javascript
 export const GithubMiddleware = store => {